How to file a Request for Arbitration - ICSID Convention

 - written in one of the official languages of the Centre (English, French or Spanish) (Administrative and Financial Regulation 34);

 - signed by the requesting party or its duly authorized representative.
 If the request is signed by a representative, it must enclose proof of the authorization, e.g., a power of attorney or a letter of engagement.

-- Name and contact details of all parties (including mailing address, telephone and fax numbers and e-mail if available).
+- Name and contact details of all parties (including mailing address, telephone and fax numbers, and at least one verified email address).

 - The date of consent and the instruments recording the consent (Institution Rule 2(1)(c)).
 The date of consent is the date on which the parties to the dispute consented in writing to submit it to the Centre; if both parties did not act on the same day, it means the date on which the second party acted (Institution Rule 2(3)).

 - If the consent is in a treaty or law, the request must enclose copies of such instruments and evidence of their entry into force (e.g., an extract from a government website showing the date or a copy from a State's collection of laws).

 - If the consent is in a contract, the request must enclose a copy of the signed contract and its effective date.

 - If a party is a constituent subdivision or agency of a Member State, a statement that it has been designated to the Centre by that State pursuant to Article 25(1) of the Convention.
 The request must also enclose documentation concerning the subdivision’s or agency’s consent and the approval of the consent by the State, unless the State has notified the Centre that no such approval is required (Article 25(3) of the Convention and Measures Taken by ICSID Contracting States for the Purpose of the Convention (Doc.
 ICSID/8)).

 - If a party is a person, his/her nationality on the date of consent and the date of the request and that he/she was not a national of the State party to the dispute on either date (Article 25(2)(a) of the Convention).